firedancer-io/solana-conformance/commands.md

 * `fix-to-ctx`: Extract Context messages from Fixtures.
 * `list-harness-types`: List harness types available for use.
 * `regenerate-all-fixtures`: Regenerate all fixtures in provided...
-* `regenerate-fixtures`: Run tests on a set of targets with a list...
+* `regenerate-fixtures`: Regenerate Fixture messages by checking...
 * `run-tests`: Run tests on a set of targets with a...

 ## `solana-test-suite create-fixtures`